Synerise/synerise-design/packages/components/avatar/README.md

 - To represent a platform user (for example, to indicate the author of the campaign).
 - To represent a customer (for example, on a list of customers, on a customer card).
-- To represent the type of item on a list (for example, a campaign, an analysis).
+- To represent the type of the item on a list (for example, a campaign, an analysis).

 ## Component anatomy

 ---

-This is a complex component which means it consist of more components:
+This is a complex component which means it consists of more components:

 - [badge](/docs/components/badge/)